hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/reference/options/index.md

 1. The `field.isRequired` property indicates that the field is required in `POST` operations.
 1. The `field.colWidth` property sets the field width for that particular field.
 1. The `field.transform` function presents an opportunity to modify a field value.
-1. The `field.specialty` property defines any special instructions for a transformed field value.
+1. The `field.display` property defines any special instructions for a transformed field value.

 The sections below describe each *field* property in more detail.